-3) -1-3 Efforts related to foreign researchers and the research environment in circumstances where personal interactions are restricted synergistic research activities under-one-roof.
+3) -1-3 Efforts related to foreign researchers and the research environment in circumstances where personal interactions are restricted

+PRIMe will be established as a place where researchers can gather and carry out collaborative, synergistic research activities under-one-roof.
 However, human interactions may continue to be restricted by COVID-19, or by similar situations, in the future.
 To continue to circulate international ideas, even when international exchange is limited, we will build a virtual under-one-roof environment, with a sense of presence to connect our members in domestic and overseas centers online.
 We will create an environment where new ideas and joint research can be easily initiated through frequent meetings across national borders through online conference systems.
 We will also develop shared online "private" rooms that researchers can freely use regardless of their actual surroundings.
 The deputy director of PRIMe, Takebe, currently operates laboratories at two institutions through cross-appointment.
 As he has already generated a virtual under-one-roof environment for his two laboratories, we will utilize his know-how to accomplish this goal.